kjgarza/kjgarza.github.io/portfolio/case-a.md

   slug: day-2
   headline: Day 2  - Map & Lighting demos
   content: |
-    Since it was difficult to find users to validate, I posted a conceptual idea of the dashboard in [DataCite Roadmap](https://datacite.org/roadmap.html) (using ProductBoard).
+    Since it was difficult to find users to validate, I posted a conceptual idea of the dashboard in <a class="kglink" href="https://datacite.org/roadmap.html">DataCite Roadmap</a>  (using ProductBoard).
 I requested visitors to provide feedback regarding their interest in the service and use cases.
 Nine organizations provided use cases during this idea validation.
   media:
     image: "/uploads/2022/02/18/code.png"
     alt_text: Customize Blocks